-On the next two screens you’ll answer questions about marital status, and the kinds of financial transactions you engaged in over the course of 2016.
-One important thing to note is that if you are self-employed and did not work with a company as a contractor, you won’t select the “I Had a Job” button.
+On the next two screens, you’ll answer questions about your marital status and the kinds of financial transactions you engaged in over the course of the year.
+One important thing to note is that if you are self-employed and did not work with a company as an employee, you won’t select the “I Had a Job” button.

-Pro Tip: If you had one of those years where you worked a job at a company and then left to work for yourself, you’ll select the “Had a job” button, and be prompted to enter in W2 information later on in the “Personal” section.
+Pro Tip: If you had one of those years where you worked a job at a company and then left to work for yourself, you’ll select the “I had a job” button and be prompted to enter in W-2 information later on in the “Personal” section.

-At this point they’ll do a “check-in” and it looks like this.
+At this point, TurboTax will do a “check-in,” which looks like this.
 If all looks good, continue.
 (But don’t worry, you can change it later if you need to!)

 Okay, here’s where you get to pick and choose.
-In one option, you can have TurboTax self-guide you, or you can choose what you want to work on.
-There’s no “bad” choice!
+In one option, you can have TurboTax guide you, or you can choose what you want to work on.

-Pro Tip: If this is your first time filing self-employed taxes, I recommend selecting the “walk me through everything” button and if you don’t know something you can come back to it later.
+Pro Tip: If this is your first time filing self-employed taxes, I recommend selecting the “walk me through everything” button, and if you don’t know something, you can come back to it later.

 Pro Tip: If you’re unsure of something, TurboTax has a lot of links to click on with thorough answers to your questions.
-See the “What paperwork do I need?” link above.
-Each step of the process has links like this on the page so you can proceed with confidence!
+Each step of the process has tax advice links on the page, so you can proceed with confidence.

 Keep going until you hit the business summary page.
 It will outline for you all the sections you still need to work on!

-So, here’s where it gets a little more involved, but TurboTax still makes it super easy.
-If you’re a business owner, you should keep a simple Profit + Loss sheet totaling up how much you make and how much you spent on the business for each month of the calendar year.
+Here’s where it gets a little more involved.
+As a business owner, you should keep a simple Profit & Loss sheet totaling up how much you made and how much you spent on the business for each month of the calendar year.
 If you use online accounting software for invoicing and expense tracking, it should do this for you.
 I like to keep my own record, and I update it monthly.
 Here’s a great template, if you don’t already have one.

-Pro Tip: I know it can get a bit tricky, especially if you freelance or own a blog business.
-For myself, I entered in all of the income I got a 1099 for, and then subtracted that from what I earned and claimed the other as “General Income.”
+Pro Tip: If you freelance or own a blog business, enter all of the income you receive a 1099 for, then subtract that from your total annual income.
+Then claim the remainder as “General Income.”

 Let’s keep going in this Turbo Tax step by step guide!
-The software lists all of the “common” business deductions so you don’t have to worry about remembering them all.
-TurboTax will walk you through both mileage and home office deductions with ease.
+The software lists all of the “common” business deductions, so you don’t have to worry about remembering them all.
+TurboTax will walk you through both mileage and home-office deductions with ease.

-Pro Tip: TurboTax really does make filing your self-employed taxes a snap, but the process will go a lot smoother if you organize your records: The P+L, the receipts, and the 1099’s (if any) in one place before you get started.
+Pro Tip: TurboTax really does make filing your self-employed taxes a snap, but the process will be a lot smoother if you organize your records – the P&L, the receipts and the 1099’s (if any) – in one place before you get started.